 A similar result was reached in the Bramer v City of Hamilton, 2015 ONSC 713 case, where the Court found no prejudice to the City, despite the fact notice was received 27 days late.

-If you’ve been injured and require a Slip and Fall Lawyer, call Michael’s Firm at 1-647-495-8995 for a free, no charge assessment of your case.
+If you’ve been injured and require a Slip and Fall Lawyer, contact Michael’s Firm for a professional assessment of your case.